 - Health Leadership and Change

 - Strategic Planning

 - Long-Term Care Administration

 These essential areas of study are supplemented and enhanced by courses in population health, including:

 - Health Economics and Policy

 - Social and Behavioral Determinants of Health

-The degree culminates with the practicum and capstone courses, preparing graduates to enter into the health administration workforce or to advance to the next level in their career.
+The degree culminates with the integrative experience and capstone courses, preparing graduates to enter into the health administration workforce or to advance to the next level in their career.

 In addition, the demand for healthcare managers in the United States is growing, making the MHA credential a viable degree choice.
-The Bureau of Labor Statistics (BLS) found that "employment of medical and health services managers is projected to grow 20% from 2016 to 2026, much faster than the average for all occupations," resulting in 72,100 additional jobs in the industry over the next decade with a median salary of $99,730.
+The Bureau of Labor Statistics (BLS) found that "employment of medical and health services managers is projected to grow 18% from 2018 to 2028, much faster than the average for all occupations," resulting in 71,600 additional jobs in the industry over the next decade with a median salary of $99,730.

 See our students in action!
 Check our current MHA degree candidate and Advisory Board member, Eric Morley, MD, MS who will be featured as a panelist at a local Healthcare Leaders of New York (HLNY) event this Spring, discussing Technology Innovation Changing the Face of Healthcare Delivery!
 For more information about this event, click here.